Five Ways to Maximize Your Health Savings Account

 The same annual contribution limits will apply, but it can give you a jump start on your savings if you have a new account or want to boost your savings before retirement.

-3. Consolidate HSAs
+3. Consolidate health saving accounts

 Some people end up with more than one health savings account.
-For example, you might have had an HSA with a previous employer, then opened up a new one with your current employer.
+For example, you might have had an HSA with a previous employer, and then opened up a new one with your current employer.

 If you have multiple HSAs, consider consolidating them into a single account to reach the threshold for investment and accelerate growth.
 HSAs that are eligible for you to invest a portion of your funds require a minimum balance, so combining accounts can help you reach those requirements faster.

-4. Invest a Portion of Your Savings
+4. Invest a portion of your savings

 If you have a minimum balance in your HSA (usually $2,100), you may be eligible to invest a portion of your savings.
 This can be an excellent way to grow your savings tax-free while also being able to pay for certain health care expenses, now and during retirement.
 The gains are not taxed if they are used to pay for medical expenses.

-However, keep in mind that not all HSAs will be eligible for this benefit.
+Health savings account tips should bear in mind that not all HSAs will be eligible for this benefit.
 Check with your provider to learn if you qualify.

-5. Reimburse Yourself
+5. Reimburse yourself

 Many HSAs are flexible regarding the timeline in which you request reimbursements.
 If you have a healthy balance in your HSA, you may be able to reimburse yourself for all those out-of-pocket expenses to pay for major expenses.